Skip to content

 - Regulatory Issues

 Healthcare Topics are those that deal with the prevention, treatment, and management of illness and the preservation of physical well-being.
 Training to gain access or query a specific database or software, even if healthcare related, is not acceptable.
 Consideration is also given to specific skills that, while not clinical research or healthcare related, are acknowledged as an advanced set of skills invaluable to the work of clinical research.
-These specifically include: project management, grant writing and medical writing.
+These specifically include: project management, soft skills, grant writing and medical writing.

 Courses pertaining to a particular disease are generally considered to be Disease/Bodily System/Healthcare Topic hours.
 Examples include, but are not limited to: